Sarah-crtl/supply-chain-ghg-repository/README.md

 The goal of this analysis is to answer three questions:

-1. Which industries have the highest emissions factors?
+1. Which industries have the highest and lowest emissions factors?
-2. Do emissions factors exhibit seasonal patterns?
+2. How do emissions factors vary across industries?
-3. How do industries compare?
+3. How does including margins affect emissions factors?

 ## Dataset